 Retirement System - The system administered by the Division of Retirement and Benefits in the Department of Administration which pays state employees for their service by providing them with monthly retirement payments.
-The retirement systems are: Public Employees Retirement System (PERS), Elected Public Officers Retirement System (EPORS), Fireman-PERS, Peace Officer-PERS, the Teacher's Retirement System, (TRS), the Unlicensed Vessel Participant Annuity Retirement Plan (UVPARP), the Judicial Retirement System (JRS), and the National Guard and Naval Militia Retirement System (NGNMRS).
+The retirement systems are: Public Employees Retirement System (PERS), Elected Public Officers Retirement System (EPORS), Fireman-PERS, Peace Officer-PERS, the Teacher's Retirement System, (TRS), the Judicial Retirement System (JRS), and the National Guard and Naval Militia Retirement System (NGNMRS).